gabriel-roque/crud-laravel/README.md

 DB_USERNAME=**USER**<br>
 DB_PASSWORD=**PASS**<br>

+3.1 - `composer install`

 4- `php artisan key: generete` --- will generate the laravel app key in the .env file

-4.1 - `composer install`

 5- `php artisan migrate --seed` --- load the tables in the database and some records